 4. Definition

 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
-RSE involves a combination of sharing information, and exploring issues and values and is not about the promotion of sexual activity.
+RSE involves a combination of sharing information, and exploring issues and values.

 5. Curriculum